allanmotroni/exchange-rates-api/README.md

 ### Visual Studio

+**IIS Express**
 Just open the solution file: ExchangeRates.sln.
 Choose the IIS Express profile and press F5 or click in the green play icon at the Visual Studio Toolbar.

+**Container**
+Just open the solution file: ExchangeRates.sln.
+Choose the Docker profile and press F5 or click in the green play icon at the Visual Studio Toolbar.

+### Docker

+Run the terminal and type
+docker build .
+docker run -it --rm -p 8081:80 <name>

 To have access access the endpoint below:
 /api/User/Create